sculptor/sculptor.github.io/documentation/pure-ejb3-tutorial.md

    {"outcome" => "success"}
    ~~~

+   In the above `module add` command you have to update the `resources` parameter with the full path to your local Maven repository!
+   {: .alert .alert-info}

-2. Next we need the datasource `HelloworldDS` which is using HSQLDB.
-A deployable datasource configuration can be found in `src/generated/resources/dbschema/hellowrld-ds.xml`.
+2. Next we need the datasource `UniverseDS` which is using HSQLDB.
+A deployable datasource configuration can be found in `src/generated/resources/dbschema/universe-ds.xml`.
 But we're using JBoss CLI for this as well:

    ~~~
-   [standalone@localhost:9999 /] /subsystem=datasources/data-source=HelloworldDS/:add(driver-name="hsqldb", connection-url="jdbc:hsqldb:mem:helloworld", jndi-name="java:/jdbc/HelloworldDS", use-java-context=true, user-name="sa", password="sa")
+   [standalone@localhost:9999 /] /subsystem=datasources/data-source=UniverseDS/:add(driver-name="hsqldb", connection-url="jdbc:hsqldb:mem:universe", jndi-name="java:/jdbc/UniverseDS", use-java-context=true, user-name="sa", password="sa")
    {"outcome" => "success"}
-   [standalone@localhost:9999 /] /subsystem=datasources/data-source=HelloworldDS/:enable(persistent=true)
+   [standalone@localhost:9999 /] /subsystem=datasources/data-source=UniverseDS/:enable(persistent=true)
    {"outcome" => "success"}
    ~~~